aisiri3/CapstoneGods/README.md

     ```
     brew install ffmpeg
     ```
-- Windows: Download it directly from [FFmpeg's website](https://www.ffmpeg.org/download.html) and ensure its path is added to the system's environment variables.
+- Windows: Download the .exe file directly from [FFmpeg's website](https://www.ffmpeg.org/download.html), or for simpler installation, source it from other online resources.
+Ensure its path is added to the system's environment variables.

 ### 3. Installation of other dependencies
 Install all other required dependencies listed in *requirements.txt*.